tearust/t-rust/obsidian/tea-swap/README.md

 - Network layer: Remote_attestation_network
 - Hardware layer: Trusted_enclave_hardware

-Every layer rely on the underneath layer.
+Every layer rely on the underneath layer for security proof.

-## Application: The DeX using DAMM
+## Application layer: The DeX using DAMM

 A Bancor like application provides decentralized asset exchange.
 By using DAMM
 - No need of order book or market maker.
 Instant seattlement
 - Low or zero impermenant loss

-## Consensus: Time based consensus
+## Consensus layer: Time based consensus
 Use secure signed timestamp from GPS or Atomic clock as roof of trust, all state machines all over the world can reach consensus without buring energy.

 This is a distributed state machine.
 Every state maintainers sort the incoming transaction based on verifiable timestamp.
 Once all nodes reach the consensus with the same sequence of transaction, they can then process the transaction independently while keep the state sync with others.